 Vampiro became a teacher, a mentor, and more to many of this generations younger wrestlers.
 He also over the course of these years has suffered countless injuries.
 Riddled with arthritis, multiple concussions, Vampiro has essential, weather he likes to admit it or not become and old man at the age of 53.
 Aside from taking a toll on his body, its taken a toll on his personal life as well, and that’s where this doc comes to life.

 Vamp has a daughter named Dasha.
 As professional wrestlers travel all of the time he was not around as much when she was growing up.
 Now as a young woman he is trying to reconnect, rebuild past relationship issues with her.
 They don’t have a bad relationship, there is just a great deal that was absent.
 Vamp is a single dad now and spending all the time he can with her.
 Its very touching to say the least.
 Say what you want about Vamp, and believe me a lot of wrestlers have nothing good to say, something this doc leaves out, but he’s a hell of a dad.
 Its not fake or put on for the camera, its real, and it’s the heart of this story.
 Watching Vamp tell her how he doesn’t like to physically wrestle anymore but still does as its what he knows is a very touching scene.
 In fact all of the scenes with the two are fantastic.
 See Vampiro’s story is not a cautionary tale, but it is depressing.
 Here is a guy who gave his body and mind to a sport he loves and now both are not in great shape, but he continues to do it.
 He shares all of this with her and its actually very heartwarming.
 As a parent I can relate to Vampiro.
 He is walking the line of being not only a father, but a friend as well to his daughter.
 A line that is a tough one to walk, but it can be done.
 And he is doing it perfectly.
 Making up for lost time, and building on the future.
 It’s a great story that would have been fine stand alone.
+In fact the wrestling aspect should have been removed as it seems very forced and self serving

-Overall 4 out a 5 Stars!
+Overall 2 out of 5 Stars!